Fornost461/special-octo-disco/README.md

 * [P]: toggle pretty mode (enabled by default)
 * [H]: show help

-:warning: if you resize the game window, generate a new scenery or toggle a mode, your current artwork will vanish.
+:warning: If you resize the game window, generate a new scenery or toggle a mode, your current artwork will vanish.

 The code does not use an internet connection, it is supposed to work locally.
 ### About this project